-The classroom at both primary and secondary school level can be difficult for those with Autism.
+The classroom at both primary and secondary school level can be difficult for autistic students.

 As you know, it is busy and often noisy place.
 It requires students who may be hyperactive or have short attention spans to sit still for long periods of time and focus and apply themselves to a task.

 In primary school, it may be where students also eat their lunch and so it may have aromas and smells which will be hard for a child on the spectrum to cope with.

 It might require a degree of socialising, sitting at a group table or doing group work – something which can be quite daunting for autistic people.

 At times, stress levels can run high and this may increase the anxiety of an autistic child.
 Due to the busy nature of the classroom the autistic child might find it difficult to talk only in turn, to stay tuned and to get help when they are stuck.
 Due to learning disabilities often associated with the condition, may be more often than other children.

 However, it’s not all bad.
 The mainstream classroom can provide many opportunities for an autistic child

 It provides the chance for a child on the spectrum to be educated in their own community, to gain an understanding from local children their own age and to learn behaviours from them and even, over time, provides opportunities to socialise with these children.

 the opportunity to follow the same curriculum, as far as their own personal abilities lie, as the other children and, in the case of some autistic students in particular, to excel in the areas they are interested in.

 So, what can be done to provide autistic students the best opportunity in the classroom?
 This is no small question and the answer varies from student to student.
 However, here are some basic tips to help autistic children in the classroom, at both primary and secondary school levels.